Development Director Visa Sponsorship Jobs in Oklahoma

 Which visa types are most common for development director roles in Oklahoma?

 The H-1B visa is the most common pathway for development directors in Oklahoma, as the role typically requires a bachelor's degree or higher in a relevant field such as nonprofit management, communications, or business, meeting specialty occupation standards.
 EB-2 and EB-3 immigrant visa categories are relevant for candidates pursuing permanent residency.
-Some academic institutions may also file under the O-1 category for candidates with exceptional records in fundraising or development leadership.
+Some academic institutions may also file under the O-1 visa category for candidates with exceptional records in fundraising or development leadership.

 Which cities in Oklahoma have the most development director visa sponsorship jobs?